 - who appear in court as a child witness

-- through incidental contact (e.g. via home visits, children visiting Justice Service Centres)
+- through incidental contact (e.g. via home visits, children and young people visiting Justice Service Centres)

 - through services provided by funded agencies.

-It is important that all staff are aware of their obligations under the department’s Reportable Conduct Policy, whereby allegations of employee misconduct involving children can be made against an employee even if the conduct occurred outside of their work.
+It is important that all staff are aware of their obligations under the department’s Reportable Conduct Policy, whereby allegations of staff misconduct involving children and young people can be made against a staff member even if the conduct occurred outside of their work.

 Statement of commitment